-Generally S.hindmarsh can affect adult ewes in good condition but is rare in lambs or hoggets.
+Salmomella hindmarsh affects adult ewes, often in good condition.
+It is rare in lambs or hoggets.
 It most commonly occurs during December to June.
 Some ewes die before they develop clinical signs and the first sign that you have a problem may be the discovery of dead ewes.
 Some of the dead ewes will have evidence of a khaki coloured scour.
 Other signs to look for include: